-Traffic flow is one-way from Manners Street down to Wakefield Street.
+Vehicle traffic is one-way from Manners Street down to Wakefield Street.

 We want to make things safer and more convenient for people on bikes, and improving connections between streets is one of the ways we can do this.

-As well as shops, cafes and businesses, there are a number of other destinations around here that people on bikes can get to more easily, including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, and the Le Cordon Bleu culinary arts and hospitality school.
+As well as shops, cafes and businesses, there are a number of other destinations around here that people on bikes can get to more easily, including Te Auaha, the WelTec/Whitireia creative campus in Cuba Mall, and Le Cordon Bleu culinary arts and hospitality school.